 To the right is a live preview, and on the left-hand side is a menu with all the fields you can drag and drop into your quiz.

-You can create quizzes for lots of different purposes, including getting customer feedback, performing market research on your WordPress blog, testing knowledge, and more.
+Quizzes can help you do lots of different things, including getting customer feedback, performing market research on your WordPress blog, testing knowledge, and more.

-You may need different types of fields depending on the kind of quiz you’re creating.
-As an example, we’ll show you how to create a simple quiz that tests the visitor’s knowledge.
-We’ll be creating different kinds of questions, including multiple choice.
+Depending on the kind of quiz you’re creating, you may need different types of fields.
+As an example, we’ll show you how to create a knowledge quiz with a mix of question types, including multiple choice.

 To add a field to your quiz, simply drag it from the left-hand menu and then drop it onto the live preview.
 Let’s start by adding a ‘Text’ field.